Riddle of Spiky Bridge

 The bridge was made from field stones laid without mortar or cement and the parapet features field stones laid vertically, giving the bridge a spiky appearance.

-It's claimed that the spikes were designed to prevent cattle falling over the sides of the bridge, though no one really knows if this is true.
-There are also the remains of the Governor's cottage on the hill overlooking the unusual bridge.
+It's claimed that the spikes were designed to prevent cattle falling over the sides of the bridge, though it turns out the real reason is to help the bridge weather harsh winds.
+There are also the remains of the governor's cottage on the hill overlooking the unusual bridge.

 Previous tip | Next tip